otbrown/mpostat-matlab/README.md

 # mpostat-matlab
-MATLAB code to find the stationary state of a dissipative open quantum system, using matrix product operators.
+MATLAB code to find the stationary state of a one-dimensional quantum lattice system, using matrix product operators.